ClassroomProMusicU: Music professionals helping aspiring artists and songwriters advance their careers

 John Haring

-John Haring has worn many hats in the music business.
+John Haring has worn many hats in music and other businesses.

-After graduating from Middle Tennessee State University’s prestigious Recording Industry Management Program, John spent time at RCA Records/Nashville in the publicity and artist development departments where he worked on tour press and promotional events with such artists as Alabama, Dolly Parton, Eddy Arnold, Charley Pride, Sylvia, Razzy Bailey and others.
+After graduating with a degree from Middle Tennessee State University’s prestigious Recording Industry Management Program, John spent time at RCA Records/Nashville in the publicity and artist development departments where he worked on tour press and promotional events with such artists as Alabama, Dolly Parton, Eddy Arnold, Charley Pride, Ronnie Milsap, Sylvia, Razzy Bailey and others.
 Moving back home to the New York area, John spent time in RCA Records’ New Jersey offices where he managed IT operations for the RCA Records financial division.

 However, his fingers were always in the music business in some way.
-Since returning to Nashville in 2004, John has produced an independent CD of his own and headed the design and opening of Nashville Independent Music, a website devoted to helping independent, unsigned artists and songwriters promote their careers through online exposure, live events and radio.
-He also lectures occasionally on Internet Music Marketing at Middle Tennessee State University and has presented seminars at various music conferences such as the Americana Music Association Conference, the South East Regional Folk Alliance Conference, the Tennessee Arts Commission, the Frank Brown International Songwriter Festival and others.
+Since returning to Nashville in 2004, John has written and produced an independent CD of his own (with a second one in the works) and headed the design and opening of Nashville Independent Music, a website devoted to helping independent, unsigned artists and songwriters promote their careers through online exposure, live events and radio.

 In radio, John hosts and produces two shows devoted to independent music, The Nashville Songwriter Show (formerly The Nashville Independent Music Hour), a live acoustic music show featuring hit songwriters, co-hosted with CJ Watson, and The Nashville Independent Music Top 10, a studio-based show with an Internet-based, audience voting component.
-The Top 10 show is currently on hiatus.
-John is also Executive Producer of The Guitar Show with Andy Ellis, a guitar-centered show hosted by former Guitar Player magazine and current Premier Guitar magazine Senior Editor, Andy Ellis.
-The Guitar Show with Andy Ellis is currently being prepared for syndication throughout the United States and English-speaking Europe and its companion website is regularly visited by fans in all 50 states and close to 100 countries.
+Both shows are currently on hiatus and John's attention is currently focused on serving as Executive Producer and announcer for The Guitar Show with Andy Ellis, a guitar-centered show hosted by legendary guitar journalist Andy Ellis (Guitar Player magazine, Premier Guitar magazine and others).
+The Guitar Show with Andy Ellis is currently heard on a number of community stations and is being prepared for syndication throughout the United States and the English-speaking world.
+A companion website, featuring it's vast library of interviews with world-renowned guitarists, is regularly visited by fans in all 50 states and over 145 countries.

 In addition to all of that, John does career consulting and mentoring for a number of artists throughout the country through his Random Music Group, Inc. venture.